 Of course… This is 1967, and Dr. Prentice’s fiancee’s very white parents, and his own very Black parents, are all about to have a crash course in modern love and interracial marriage in a country and in an era where anti-miscegenation laws were still very much a reality.
 With Spencer Tracy (in his final onscreen performance), Katharine Hepburn (who took home Oscar gold for her performance), Katharine Houghton, Roy Glenn, Beah Richards, and Isabel Sanford.

-Doors 8:45 pm | Movie 9:30 pm *Start time subject to change.
+Doors 5:45 pm | Movie 6:15 pm *Start time subject to change.
+Please arrive on time.

 Advance tickets $13 HERE | $13 at the door

-*Minors permitted in the balcony.
-Must be 19+ w/ID for bar service and main floor seating.
+*Minors permitted.
+Must be 19+ w/ID for bar service.

-**Rio Theatre Groupons and passes OK!
-Please redeem at the door.
+*Rio Theatre Groupons and passes OK for any single film screening only.
+Please redeem at the box office.